Megapong 3 - Importing Resources

 0: This tells the resource compiler what compression to use.
 Since our game will hardly tax the Mega Drive hardware we’ll set it to 0 for now, which means no compression.

-Since the tile is our only resource for now, you can close
+Since the tile is our only resource for now, you can save and close

 Putting The Tile On Screen

 Now that we have our tile image in the proper format, we’ll put it on screen.
 There are two steps in order to achieve this: First we’ll load the tile, then we display it.
 Which is kind of obvious, I guess.
 Let’s just do it first, then I’ll explain some of the theory behind it.

 Put the following line of code at the beginning of your